There is a great deal of unmapped country within us...

 WHO WILL PARTICIPATE IN THE EVALUATION?

 Depending on the type of assessment, it may be appropriate to gather information from various adults in your child's life.
 Teachers, coaches, nannies, or other family may be included as appropriate.
-Dr. Vaudrey will never contact anyone without your written consent!
+We will never contact anyone without your written consent!

 HOW MUCH DOES TESTING COST?

-A comprehensive assessment is currently billed at a flat rate of $5000.
+A full, comprehensive assessment is currently billed at a flat rate of $4750.
 Depending on the complexity of the assessment, reason for referral, and quantity of measures administered, costs may vary somewhat.
-(For example, a Gifted/Talented assessment will be a lower cost, as it is not comprehensive and requires less testing).
+(For example, a Gifted/Talented assessment will be a much lower cost, as it is not comprehensive and requires less testing and much less time writing).

 WHAT IS INCLUDED IN THE FLAT-RATE COST?